 BOXX: Do you ever create any video or animation?

-Jason: I used to, but now with Jim here, he does that along with logos, special effects, and king foo fighting as well.
+Jason: I used to, but now with Jim here, he does that along with logos, special effects, and kung foo fighting as well.

 BOXX: Tell me about your workflow, Jim.